Calle 13 (band): 2007: Residente o Visitante

 As the duo has risen to fame, other international artists of various genres have sought them.
 In 2006 and 2007, they recorded songs with Canadian Nelly Furtado and Spanish Alejandro Sanz.
 In their recent album, they feature contributions with such diverse groups like Orishas (a hip hop group whose members had emigrated from Cuba), Mexican Café Tacuba, Argentine Vicentico (from Los Fabulosos Cadillacs), and La Mala Rodríguez (from Spain), among others.
 On May 19, 2006, the band celebrated their first international concert, held in Panama City to a crowd of 5,000.
 During the summer of 2006 Calle 13 was featured on MTV's My Block: Puerto Rico.
 From September 15 – October 31 Calle 13 was Artist Speaking Tr3s on MTV Tr3s.

 On November 2, 2006, the band won three Latin Grammys (Best New Artist; Best Urban Album; and Best Short Version Video, for the song "Atrévete-te-te").
-They later filmed a video along with Voltio for "Chulín Culín Chunfly", where Residente, dressed as a priest and later as Bruce Lee, is given a severe beating by a gang.
+They later filmed a video along with Julio Voltio for "Chulín Culín Chunfly", where Residente, dressed as a priest and later as Bruce Lee, is given a severe beating by a gang.

 On April 24, 2007, their second album Residente o Visitante was released.
 Tracks in the album were partially recorded in Puerto Rico and while on tour in Colombia, Argentina and Venezuela.
 While recording the album, Residente and Visitante took a trip to South America to explore areas populated by Latin America's indigenous and African-descended minorities.
 The duo was strongly influenced by the experience; Visitante discovered and purchased several new musical instruments on the trip including a quijada, a charango and a bombo legüero, all of which were used on the duo's song "Lllegale a Mi Guarida".

 Residente considered this album to be darker than the first, but also more introspective and biographical.
 The album garnered controversy for its sexual and religious overtones.
 As part of the album, Calle 13 filmed the video for their first single off the album, "Tango del Pecado", on February 25, 2007.

 In May 2007, the duo performed at Vive Latino, and the public answered them by throwing beer bottles filled with urine.
 In 2010, when taking part of the same festival, they were less bitterly welcomed.
 In July 2007, Calle 13 teamed up with Julio Voltio to speak out against police brutality in Puerto Rico.
 After recording a song titled "Tributo a la Policía", Calle 13 distributed the single free on the streets in front of the Police Headquarters of San Juan.